-Drug And Alcohol Abuse In Morgantown, West Virginia
+Drug And Alcohol Addiction In Morgantown, West Virginia

-Morgantown, West Virginia is situated along the banks of the Monongahela River and home to West Virginia University.
+Morgantown, West Virginia is situated along the banks of the Monongahela River and home to West Virginia University (WVU).
 As the county seat of Monongalia County, Morgantown is located in one of the most populous areas of the state.
-The high population of both students and residents has led to a large amount of substance use disorders (SUD) within the city, particularly those concerning alcohol and opioids.
+The high population of both students and residents has led to a large amount of substance use disorders (SUD) within the city, particularly those concerning alcohol and Opioids.
+Known once as “coal country,” many West Virginians have suffered with the economic decline of coal mining.
+Those that are unemployed have a significantly higher tendency to abuse alcohol compared to others, as many turn to drinking to soothe the uncertainties of life and any financial burdens.
+West Virginia also leads the nation in overdose death rates, Hepatitis B and C rates, and Neonatal Abstinence Syndrome rates, which can all be linked back to Opioid abuse.

 Alcohol Abuse In Morgantown

 Monongalia County ranks 1st in all of West Virginia for binge drinking.
-Known once as “coal country,” many West Virginians have suffered with the economic decline of coal mining.
-Those that are unemployed have a significantly higher tendency to abuse alcohol compared to others, as many turn to drinking to soothe the uncertainties of life and any financial burdens.
 The percentage of alcohol dependence for Monongalia County is more than double, almost triple, the state average.